Menu Menu

 How does a CT scan work?

-CT scans employ the same type of radiation used for x-rays but provide a more accurate three-dimensional image.
+CT scans employ the same type of radiation used for X-rays but provide a more accurate three-dimensional image.

-Unlike conventional X-rays, which take two-dimensional images to show structures inside the body such as bones, CT scans offer a clearer view of inner organs, blood vessels, and soft tissues than their traditional counterparts.
+Unlike conventional X-rays, which take two-dimensional images to show structures inside the body such as bones, CT scans offer a clear view of inner organs, blood vessels, and soft tissues.
+These appear as cross-sectional images, which are produced during the scan.

-This tube contains an x-ray machine that takes photos of the inside of the body, during a short, painless process that usually takes no more than 15 minutes.
+During a CT scan, the patient lies on a table, which slides into a large tube.
+This tube contains an x-ray machine that takes photos of the inside of the body during a short, painless process that usually takes no more than 15 minutes.

 The pictures taken during the scan then get sent to a computer, where a radiographer assembles the photos to create a 3D image.
+These are then passed on to the radiologist who will produce an in-depth report on the findings.

 Depending on the situation, it's also possible for a physician to evaluate the images separately.